In this section:

 "But the treasure could have been in the red box."True!
 But it is not, as you can see in the pictures.
 The puzzle does not give enough information to solve the problem.
 If you said that there was not enough information, then congratulations, you have the right answer.
 The answer produced by argument A is incontestably wrong, since it asserts that the treasure is in the red box, when it is not.

 "The conditions supplied by the puzzle statement are inconsistent."They certainly are not.
 Inconsistent systems do not have models, and in particular cannot exist in the real world.
 The photographs above demonstrate a real-world model that satisfies every condition posed by the puzzle, and so proves that it is consistent.

 "But that's not fair!
 You could have made up any random garbage at all, and then told me afterwards that you had been lying."Had I done that, it would have been an unfair puzzle.
 For example, suppose I opened the boxes at the end to reveal that there was no treasure at all.
 That would have directly contradicted my assertion that "One [box] contains a treasure".
 That would have been cheating, and I would deserve a kick in the ass.

 But I did not do that.
 As the photograph shows, the boxes, their colors, their labels, and the disposition of the treasure are all exactly as I said.
 I did not make up a lie to trick you; I described a real situation, and asked whether people they could diagnose the location of the treasure.

 (Two respondents accused me of making up lies.
 One said:

 There is no treasure.
 Both labels are lying.
 Look at those boxes.
 Do you really think someone put a treasure in one of them just for this logic puzzle?What can I say?
-I _did_ do this.
+I did put a treasure in a box just for this logic puzzle.
 Some of us just have higher standards.)

 "But what about the labels?"Indeed!
 What about the labels?